cheezy/page-object/README.md

 * Test drive your feature addition or bug fix.
 Adding specs is important and I will not accept a pull request that does not have tests.
 * Make sure you describe your new feature with a cucumber scenario.
 * Make sure you provide RDoc comments for any new public method you add.
 Remember, others will be using this gem.
-* Commit, do not mess with rakefile, version, or history.
+* Commit, do not mess with Rakefile, version, or ChangeLog.
   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.